County of Conviction: Kern

-At the time of his arrest, Gupton told the arresting officers that he did not commit the shooting and has maintained his innocence throughout his sentence.
-Since the conviction, one of the witnesses has recanted her testimony and identification.
+At the time of his arrest, Gupton told the arresting officers that he did not commit the shooting and maintained his innocence throughout his sentence.
+Since the conviction, one of the witnesses recanted her testimony and identification.
 She contacted CIP and explained that she actually never saw the shooting.
-She had lied to the police and court.
-Therefore, the only remaining evidence is a contaminated eyewitness identification that was inconsistent throughout the investigation and trial.
+She lied to the police and court.
+The only remaining evidence was a contaminated eyewitness identification that was inconsistent throughout the investigation and trial.